Emergency Dental Care

 Need to contact us for an emergency

-During business hours, call (03) 6231-3645.
+We are a private dental clinic and do not offer 24-hour emergency care.
+During business hours please call us at (03) 6231-3645.
 Outside of business hours, click on the blue Web Chat icon at the bottom of the screen and text us details of your dental problem.
-One of our dentists will respond as soon as possible.
+If one of our dentist is available they will respond.
+If not please visit the emergency department at the Royal Hobart Hospital.

 Common Emergencies our dentists see in Hobart